nicodev1992-crypto/desk_break_reminder/README.md

 What it does
 Runs quietly in the system tray, no main window
-Two independent timers: one for eye breaks (default: every 20 minutes), one for movement breaks (default: every 60 minutes) Shows a system notification (balloon tip) when it's time for a break Logs each break to a local SQLite database, so you can track how consistent you've been during the day Tech stack
+Two independent timers: one for eye breaks (default: every 1 minute), one for movement breaks (default: every 3 minutes) Shows a system notification (balloon tip) when it's time for a break Logs each break to a local SQLite database, so you can track how consistent you've been during the day Tech stack